 - you’ve lived in the UK, Ireland, Channel Islands or Isle of Man for the last 3 months - this is called the ‘3-month living in test’

-Your child tax credits will stop if you don't have settled status by 31 December 2020 - unless the law changes.
+Your Child Tax Credits might stop if you don’t have settled status by 31 December 2020.

 Work out how many children you can claim tax credits for